xAirx/FullStack-PassionProject/README.md

 Since we are working with over 700 machines, internationally, a lot of data is to be expected.

-Most of the data is meant to be filtered heavily in our Incidents management system.
+As most of the data shaping the incidents as a whole is meant to be filtered heavily in our Incidents management system.

 This means that we can have the frontend as dumb as possible and as performant when it comes to doing get calls